Indian Rebellion of 1857: Causes of the rebellion

 The Indian Rebellion of 1857 occurred as the result of an accumulation of factors over time, rather than any single event.

 The sepoys were Indian soldiers who were recruited into the company's army.
 Just before the rebellion, there were over 300,000 sepoys in the army, compared to about 50,000 British.
 The East India Company's forces were divided into three presidency armies: Bombay, Madras, and Bengal.
 The Bengal Army recruited higher castes, such as Brahmins, Rajputs and Bhumihar, mostly from the Awadh and Bihar regions, and even restricted the enlistment of lower castes in 1855.
 In contrast, the Madras Army and Bombay Army were "more localized, caste-neutral armies" that "did not prefer high-caste men".

-The domination of higher castes in the Bengal Army has been blamed in part for initial mutinies that led to the rebellion.
+The predominance of high-caste Brahmins and Rajputs in the Bengal Army has been identified by historians as one factor that contributed to the rapid spread of the initial mutinies.
+Because many sepoys shared similar regional, caste, and religious backgrounds, grievances over issues such as overseas service and the introduction of the Enfield rifle cartridges spread quickly through the ranks.